4.58 from 19 votes

 • Rather than making a plate dirty after searing the roast, turn the cover upside down if the lid handle has a flat side.
 Place the roast on that while browning the shallots, garlic and deglazing the Dutch oven.

-Braised Pork Loin Roast in Dijon Mustard Sauce on white platter.
+Braised Pork Loin in Dijon Mustard Sauce on a scalloped oval platter with meat fork garnished with thyme sprigs.

 Should I leave the fat cap on the pork loin roast?